 Inspiring and providing support for wellness is my passion.
-It cracks me up to realize I have been a health educator for over four decades!
+It cracks me up to realize I have been a health educator for five decades!

 I love being a mother and a grandmother and treasure those titles above all others.
 But this is the page for you to learn more about my professional life.
 So, here it is . . .